dariocurr/dl_project/README.md

 ## Abstract

+Deep learning application developed using Keras with the aim of diagnosing breast cancer

 ## Description

 Based on the results and the network presented in this [paper](https://arxiv.org/abs/1811.04241), I conducted an experiment on breast cancer classification.<br>